-This contest is strictly ruled by the Robot Fighting League (RFL), world organization in charge of regulating and setting the standards for battle events internationally.
+This competition strictly adheres to the Official International Regulations of the Robot Fighting League (RFL), the world organization in charge of regulating and establishing the standards for international Robot Battle events.

-GENERAL GUIDELINES AND SAFETY RULES
+GENERAL AND SAFETY RULES

-This group of rules is designed in a general style for all the categories of robots battles and it is mandatory.
+This set of rules is designed in a general way for all categories of Robot Battle and its compliance is mandatory.

-- a) All the contestants build and operate battle robots at their own risk.
-Combat robotics is inherently dangerous.
-The event and its organizers are not responsible for damages caused by any activity related to the construction of a battle robot and the development of the competition. - b) If you have a robot design or weapon that does not fit within the parameters set forth in these rules, please contact the event organizers prior to registering the robot - c) Each category according to its weight has safety inspections.
-For a battle robot to be authorized to compete it must pass the safety inspections set by the event organizers.
+- a) All participants build and operate battle robots at their own risk.
+Battle robotics is inherently dangerous.
+The event and its organizers are not responsible for damages caused by any activity associated with the construction of a battle robot and the development of the competition. - b) If you have a robot design or weapon that does not fit within the parameters set forth in these rules, please contact the event organizers prior to registration of the robot. - c) Each category according to its weight has safety inspections.
+In order for a battle robot to be allowed to compete it must pass the safety inspections set by the event organizers.
 As a builder you are obliged to disclose all operating principles and potential hazards to the inspection personnel.

-Cardinal safety rules.
-Failure to comply with any of the following rules will result in disqualification and expulsion of the offending competitors:
+Cardinal safety rules: failure to comply with any of the following rules will result in disqualification and expulsion of the offending competitors.

-- 1. Radio controls may not cause interference with the operation of other prototypes. - 2.
-For work on the robot, work areas will be designated for each competing team.
-ATTENTION: the working area of each team is different from the testing area of the robot. - 3.
-Robots can only be activated in the arena and test area.
-Should participants request an activation that in any way violates the above, it can only be done with the express consent of the judge of the category and in the presence of its organizers and/or safety officials. - 4.
-All robots that are not in an arena or official test area must be raised or locked in such a way that their wheels or legs cannot cause movement if they are turned on.
+Radio controls may not cause interference with the operation of other prototypes.

+- For work on the robot, work areas will be designated for each competing team.
+ATTENTION: the working area of each team is different from the testing area of the robot. - 2) Robots can only be activated in the arena and test area.
+Should participants request an activation that in any way violates the above, it may only be done with the express consent of the judge of the category and in the presence of its organizers and/or safety officials. - All robots that are not in an arena or official test area must be raised or locked in such a way that their wheels or legs cannot cause movement if they are turned on.